-You can download a sample paper and find more information about each part of the test on the Cambridge English Language Assessment website.
+You can download a sample paper here, and the Cambridge English Language Assessment website has more information.

 2. What can I do to improve my reading skills?

 The best way to improve your reading skills is to read as much as possible, and to read a wide range of different texts.
 This will also help you in the Writing paper.
 Try reading: